KaterynaZorina/RoslynAnalyzers.POC/README.md

-### A repo which contains usage of some base Roslyn Analyzer rules with examples
+### A repo which shows usage of some base Roslyn Analyzer rules with examples